-The contribution of this paper is to broaden the analysis of firm funding away from this focus on bank lending to examine the extent to which firms are diversified across different financing types.
-This question has not been asked previously in the literature.
-Unlike the papers cited above, we do not look at how leveraged the firm is but rather at the number of financing sources available to it and hence examine the sensitivity that firms are likely to have to a shock to any individual source of funds.
+This paper broadens the analysis of firm funding away from the focus on bank lending that tends to characterise research on SME financing and looks at the extent to which these firms avail of a wider range of funding options and how their use differs across firms and countries.
 Along with formal bank lending, we look at how commonly firms use their internal resources, when they access informal sources of funding such as family loans and trade credit, and when they raise funds from issuing new equity or other sources of risk capital.